sagarr0204/RPS-Game/README.md

 # RPS-Game
-Builded this game purely using the concepts of Java.
+Built this game purely using the concepts of Java.